 The garden of scars is a site-specific installation made by Ibrahim Mahama, who links the family

-, and mayors buried in the church with the traces of the ancient forts
+histories of the merchants, captains, and mayors buried in the church with the traces of the ancient forts

 along the coast of Ghana, where people suffered the colonial trade.